-In order to visualize the data uniformly, we have to choose first an energy resolution for the maps.
+In order to visualise the data uniformly, we first have to choose an energy resolution for the maps.
 To have sufficient statistics, we impose a minimum of 20 photons in each $\Delta t \cdot \Delta E$ pixel.
-Having already selected Δt =5 ks (see Sect.
-3), we can adopt ΔE = 100 eV, which is approximately equal to the EPIC pn energy resolution at high energies and allows us to collect >20 photons per time-energy pixel at all times, except for energies higher than 9 keV in the first half of O1 (where the flux is at its minimum, as shown in Fig. 1).
-However, with the blind search we already found that we are not able to detect significant features in this range for the obscured dataset, therefore we decided to limit our analysis to the data below 9 keV for the RM analysis.
+Having already selected $\Delta t = 5$ ks (see Sect.
+3), we can adopt $\Delta E = 100$ eV, which is approximately equal to the EPIC pn energy resolution at high energies and allows us to collect more than 20 photons per time-energy pixel at all times, except for energies higher than 9 keV in the first half of O1 (where the flux is at its minimum, as shown in Fig. 1).
+However, with the blind search we already found that we are not able to detect significant features in this range for the obscured dataset, and therefore we decided to limit our analysis to the data below 9 keV for the RM analysis.

-Fig. 6 shows the RM produced applying the baseline model described in Sect.
+Figure 6 shows the RM produced by applying the baseline model described in Sect.
 3.1 fitted in the total energy range.
-This procedure is fairly different from what is usually done in excess maps (e.g. Iwasawa et al. 2004; De Marco et al. 2009), where the continuum is typically modeled using only narrow energy bands of the spectrum where no major discrete features are expected to be observed (see Appendix A).
-As for the blind search, however, we found that the oversimplification of the modeling/fitting may introduce too strong systematics also in the production of the maps (see, for example, the differences between the maps shown in Fig. 6 and in Fig. A.1).
+This procedure is significantly different from what is usually done in excess maps (e.g. Iwasawa et al. 2004; De Marco et al. 2009), where the continuum is typically modelled using only narrow energy bands of the spectrum where no major discrete features are expected to be observed (see Appendix A).
+However, for the blind search, we find that oversimplification of the modelling and/or fitting may also introduce strong systematic errors in the production of the maps (see e.g. the differences between the maps shown in Fig. 6 and in Fig. A.1).

-From a visual inspection of the RM, it is possible to see that the features detected in Sect.3 (and listed with A-E letters in Table 2) are present also in the maps, and evidently exhibit intensity variability on short time-scales probed by the RM.
-Nevertheless, we do not find any clear/obvious macro pattern of variability.
+From visual inspection of the RM, it is possible to see that the features detected in Sect.
+3 (and labeled with letters A-E in Table 2) are also present in the maps, and evidently exhibit intensity variability on short timescales probed by the RM.
+Nevertheless, we do not find any clear macro pattern of variability.

-The most evident features in the RM are, of course, those that are most conspicuous in the histograms in Fig. 5.
-The recurrent absorption feature detected via the blind search is clearly recognizable as a blue stripe at $\sim\!6.5$ keV in the unobscured datasets (C), with a varying intensity on short (~ 10 ks) time-scales.
-This absorption line gets wider and shifted in energy up to $\sim\!6.7$ -6.9 keV in the obscured dataset (E).
-It is interesting to see that, in the RM, this feature seems to appear far more often than in the histograms, where it reaches a maximum frequency of $\sim 25\%$: this is because in the blind search we set the detection threshold at 90%, whereas the maps show all the residuals with $|\Delta\chi| > 1$, that correspond to a lower significance, approximately 68%.
+The most evident features in the RM are of course those that are most conspicuous in the histograms in Fig. 5.
+The recurrent absorption feature detected via the blind search is clearly recognisable as a blue stripe at ~6.5 keV in the unobscured datasets (C), with a varying intensity on short (~10 ks) timescales.
+This absorption line gets wider and shifted in energy up to ~6.7- 6.9 keV in the obscured dataset (E).
+It is interesting to see that, in the RM, this feature seems to appear far more often than in the histograms, where it reaches a maximum frequency of ~25%: this is because in the blind search we set the detection threshold to 90%, whereas the maps show all the residuals with $|\Delta \chi| > 1$ , which corresponds to a lower significance of approximately 68%.

-The emission features related to the neutral Fe K β /ionized Fe K α are visible in the 2000/2001 observations as an irregular sequence of shallow red spots around \sim 7 keV (B).
-The recurrent emission features in the lower energy band (4-6 keV) also appear shallow and irregularly distributed in the unobscured dataset (A), while in the obscured one they are mostly clustered above 5 keV (D), as especially clear in O1.
-These results will be discussed in Sect.
+The emission features related to the neutral Fe K $\beta$ and ionised Fe K $\alpha$ are visible in the 2000 and 2001 observations as an irregular sequence of shallow red spots around ~7 keV (B).
+The recurrent emission features in the lower energy band (4-6 keV) also appear shallow and irregularly distributed in the unobscured dataset (A), while in the obscured dataset they are mostly clustered above 5 keV (D), as especially clear in O1.
+These results are discussed in Sect.
 5.